 Now that we have added all of the fields that we need to our layout, it is time to clean things up and make them look more professional.
-Notice in the figure above that each field has a red dot in its lower left corner.
+Notice in Figure 26 above that each field has a red dot in its lower left corner.
 This is called the "anchor" and indicates the fixed point of the field.
-If your Designer does not show the anchors, select the View tab and click on Show Anchors.
+If your Designer does not show the anchors, select the View menu and click on Anchors.

 You can use the mouse to individually grab and move each field, trying to line them up visually.
 Or you could also edit each field individually using the associated editor (double click a field to open its editor.) and manually edit the X and Y starting locations.
 But there is a better way.
-At the top of the designer, there is an Alignment tools located on the Home tab in the Arrange group.
+At the top of the designer, there is an Alignment toolbar.
+If you can't see it, select View / Toolbars / Alignment.